-Upper cervical chiropractors put their full attention on the atlas and axis vertebrae where the brainstem is housed.
+St. Charles, IL upper cervical chiropractors put their full attention on the atlas and axis vertebrae where the brainstem is housed.
 Correction of misalignments in this area of the body can put an end to the communication glitches occurring between the brain and the body.
 These mistakes can lead to a misunderstanding between the various systems responsible for the body’s sense of balance and equilibrium.
 If left uncorrected, the errors can also irritate the eustachian tube, a contributor to vertigo symptoms.

 Every patient who visits our practice receives gentle and accurate care.
 Visit our website and schedule a consultation with us to relieve your severe and frequent episodes of vertigo.
 This could be the long-term solution you are looking for.